 Step 1 – Prep Ingredients

 Fill a large pot full of water and bring to a boil.
-Before adding penne pasta; add a teaspoon or two of salt and cook al dente according to package directions.
-Measure, gather all the rest of your ingredients and this will come together so quickly.
+Before adding penne pasta, add a teaspoon or two of salt and cook al dente according to package instructions.
+Measure, gather all the rest of your ingredients, and this will come together so quickly.

 Step 2 – Make vodka sauce